 By Maria Popova “One must be something in order to do something,” Goethe counseled a young friend in 1824.

 But two centuries later, amid a workaholic culture in which we busy ourselves wresting who we are from what we do, we have completely inverted the relationship.
 We no longer know how to be without doing, having rendered notions of work-life balance vacant of meaning.
 For those fortunate enough to have a so-called “dream job” — more often than not, driven personalities animated by uncompromising motivation — the paradox can be even more disorienting: While being your own boss grants tremendous freedoms, it also means that in walking this path of your own making, you are taking marching orders from the most demanding, most critical, most merciless boss possible.

 It’s talk all the more moving in the context of a central pillar of Rhimes’s identity — her self-admitted marrow-deep introversion.
-Addiction.
+The Mental Load.
+Addictions at Work.
 How to Break Your Addiction to Work.
 For many of us, working simply feels good.